jpag/nextjs-framework/readme.md

 ## WIP
 This project is currently a work in progress boilerplate.
+More documentation to follow.

-Current features not complete:
+## Intent
-- APIs are not supported for Static Export.
-The current fix manually scrapes the `dev` environment and saves all dynamic JSON paths as static in the exports folder.
-It needs to be refactored.
+A boilerplate setup to hopefully get a site up and running simply with the end result being a static frontend.
+All data is accessed via /api/ the API responses currently use JSON stored in data/*.js files.
+But the API responses could in theory handle 3rd party requests, parse and output static snapshots of data during a new build/deployment.

 ## Features
 - Stylus with CSS Grid